 Here are some more of the research behind sunflower seeds:

 - Sunflower seeds improve dog's skin and hair coat (1)

 - Magnesium in sunflower seeds may help manage diabetes (2)

 - Sunflower seeds may help in stopping tumor growth (3)

-- Linoleic acid in sunflower seeds may help an aging skin (4)
+- Linoleic acid in sunflower seeds may help aging skin (4)

 - Vitamin E in sunflower seeds helps to manage cholesterol levels (5)

-That should answer the questions can dogs eat sunflower seeds, but let's take a look at some other potential benefits of sunflower seeds for dogs that haven't yet been observed in studies but are mostly based on theory.
+That should answer the question dogs can eat sunflower seeds, but let's take a look at some other potential benefits of sunflower seeds for dogs that haven't yet been observed in studies but are mostly based on theory.